ressurectit/RessurectIT.Msi.Installer/readme.md

 - use it as remote http server which allows you to obtain available update for specified `id` using *REST* `<hostUrl>/update/<updateId>` which returns URI `msiinstall://<base64encodedupdatedata>`, this URI can be then opened as new process and it will automatically installs update, this allows your application to use it after user confirms update installation and gracefuly shut down application

 ## Installation

+### Installation using *msiexec*

+When using *msiexec.exe* for installation of application, (for example: msiexec /i RessurectIT.Msi.Installer-*.msi /q PARAMETER_NAME=PARAMETER_VALUE PARAMETER_NAME2=PARAMETER_VALUE2) where you can pass parameters for installation.
+Parameters are optional.
+If parameters are not provided, defaults will be used as mentioned in section **RessurectIT.Msi.Installer configuration**.

+Available parameters:
+ - INSTALLFOLDER - Path where should be application installed (example INSTALLFOLDER="C:\YourFolderPreference")
+ - UPDATE_JSON_URL - Sets `UpdatesJsonUrl` configuration parameter (example UPDATE_JSON_URL=http://localhost/updates.json)
+ - CHECK_INTERVAL - Sets `CheckInterval` configuration parameter (example CHECK_INTERVAL=900000)
+ - REMOTE_LOG_REST_URL - Sets `RemoteLogRestUrl` configuration parameter (example REMOTE_LOG_REST_URL=http://localhost/api/logs)
+ - ALLOW_SAME_VERSION - Sets `AllowSameVersion` configuration parameter (example ALLOW_SAME_VERSION=1)
+ - PROGRESS_TYPE - Sets `Progress` configuration parameter (example PROGRESS_TYPE=None)

+ ### Installation using gui

+ When installing application using setup, you can set all values there.